phstearns/Final-Project/functional.md

 * Names of any specific files in the project.
 * How you will structure the classes, functions and code in your program.
 * The name of any files or tools that you will use to design the program.

+In this program, you can choose to translate ascii or unicode characters to binary and also from binary back to ascii or unicode.
+It's accessed by using http://runpython.com.
+There are a few screens that will show up, the first one having a prompt telling you what to type in to reach the screen which corresponds with what you want the program to do.
+There are many keyboard inputs which the program will respond to.
+If "a" is entered, the screen changes to allow you to translate ascii to binary.
+If "u" is entered, the screen changes to allow you to translate Unicode to binary.
+If "ba" is entered, the screen changes to allow you to translate binary to ascii.
+If "bu" is entered, the screen changes to allow you to translate binary to Unicode.
+If "q" is entered, the program is ended and "Goodbye!" appears on the screen.